augmentwhitewind/FFTacticsIC_Challenge/README.md

     Chapter 4: Riovanes Castle

-3: If for some reason in a random battle that is not a story event, restart until you reached a story event.
+3: If for some reason you are in a random battle that is not a story event, restart until you reached a story event.

 4: Players can chose the direction of their route to the Story Event if there is two or more ways to get there but should always be heading to the next story event.